laurentbarraud/Recipe-Writer/README.md

 ### How to Run

-- Clone the repository using Git.
+- Clone the repository using Git
-- Open the solution (.sln) file in Visual Studio 2022.
+- Open the solution (.sln) file in Visual Studio 2022
 - Build the project with Ctrl+B, then run it.

 ### Download